ovh/docs/pages/cloud/ovhcloud-connect/occ-layer3/guide.en-gb.md

 ### VRRP configuration in DC/EndPoint

-VRRP allow router redundancy on OVH devices.
+VRRP allows router redundancy on OVHcloud devices.

-* Each EndPoint/DC support only one VRRP instance,
+* Each EndPoint/DC supports only one VRRP instance,
-* The VRRP VRID value is provided by OVH.
+* The VRRP VRID value is provided by OVHcloud.
 * By default, VRRP is master on ‘A’ device
-* Static Routes can be configured
+* Static routes can be configured

 ### BGP Configuration

 BGP is mandatory in POP/EntryPoint and optional in DC/EndPoint.
-Enabling BGP in DC/EndPoint disable VRRP configuration.
+Enabling BGP in DC/EndPoint disables VRRP configuration.

 * Each EntryPoint/POP and EndPoint/DC need an AS.
 This AS must be independent from Customer BGP AS to form an eBGP relation.
 Recommended value in the range 64512-65534.
-* Each EntryPoint/POP support only one BGP session (no eBGP Multihop)
+* Each EntryPoint/POP supports only one BGP session (no eBGP Multihop)
 * With two or more EntryPoint/POP, ECMP is automatically enabled.
 MED and/or AS-PATH must be tuned to have path selection.
-* Each EndPoint/DC support up to 4 BGP peers
+* Each EndPoint/DC supports up to 4 BGP peers
-* Up to 100 prefixes can be announce per BGP session
+* Up to 100 prefixes can be announced per BGP session
 * For each EndPoint/DC, you must establish a BGP session with ‘A’ device and ‘B’ device

 ![L3 BGP vRack](images/occ-l3-bgpvrack.jpg){.thumbnail}